 Winner: HelloFresh

-At first glance, EveryPlate and HelloFresh have similar menus, but HelloFresh offers a much larger menu with a more diverse array of flavors and ingredients.
+At first glance, EveryPlate and HelloFresh look like they have similar menus, but HelloFresh offers a much larger range of meal kits with a more diverse array of cuisines and ingredients.

-While EveryPlate has a smattering of globally-inspired meals, like the Sweet Potato and Poblano Fajitas or Cuban-Style Bean and Rice Bowls, most of its 18+ weekly recipes are crowd-pleasing American classics, including burgers, pork chops, and meatloaf.
+While EveryPlate has a smattering of globally-inspired recipes, like the Sweet Potato and Poblano Fajitas or Cuban-Style Bean and Rice Bowls, most of its 25 weekly dishes are crowd-pleasing American classics, including burgers, pork chops, and meatloaf.

 Meat & Veggie